connieyeah/sight-and-sound/README.md

 An application that ties in visual and auditory senses, turning light waves into audio waves.

-## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.

-## Problem ##
+## Background ##
-  > Describe the problem your product solves.
   Have you considered how an image can translate into sound?

-## Solution ##
-  > Describe how your product elegantly solves the problem.
   Because my application was heavily reliant on an AI visual detection, the difficulty lied in choosing an api that would provide me with relevant data.
 I discovered Clarifai which could extrapolate concepts from photos like colors, objects, textures, and patterns.

   The component of colors that comprise a photo can be associated to feelings.
-Similarly, listening to music can elicit emotional dimensions: happy, sad, calm, angry, lively, dreary, active, passive, strong, or weak.
+Similarly, listening to music can elicit emotional dimensions: happy, sad, calm,angry, lively, dreary, active, passive, strong, or weak.
 Thus to bind color-to-music concepts together, I need an AI to return key words that I could use to query Spotify’s songs.

-## Quote from You ##
-  > A quote from a spokesperson in your company.

 ## How to Get Started ##
-  > Describe how easy it is to get started.

-## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  - Clone this project: `git clone https://github.com/connieyeah/sight-and-sound.git`
+  - Install dependencies: `npm install`
+  - Build production app: `npm run compile`
+  - Run server: `npm run start`